Alfresco/docs-alfresco/search-services/latest/install/options.md

     2. Under **Main (Workspace) Store Tracking Status**, the **Approx Transactions to Index** is **0**.

-## Install without mutual TLS (http with secret word in request header)
+## Install without mutual TLS (HTTP with secret word in request header)

-Use this information to install Search Services on the same machine as Alfresco Content Services without mutual TLS, and with a secret word in the request header.
+Use this information to install Search Services on the same machine as Alfresco Content Services without mutual TLS, using HTTP with a secret word in the request header.
 This means communication between the Repository and Search Services is protected by a shared secret that is passed in a configurable Request HTTP Header.

 **Important:** This installation method is only supported when using Content Services 7.1 and above.